-Solar flood lights require ample sunlight to charge, usually six to eight hours for a full charge.
-Once charged, the battery will power the light for three to eight hours, depending on whether the flood light runs continuously or turns on only when it detects motion.
+Solar flood lights require ample sunlight to charge, usually 6 to 8 hours for a full charge.
+Once charged, the battery will power the light for 3 to 8 hours, depending on whether the flood light runs continuously or turns on only when it detects motion.
 Dusk-to-dawn solar lights require large-capacity batteries.
 They also usually have oversize solar panels, which enable them to draw and store as much solar energy as possible during the day so they can remain on all night long.

 Virtually all of today’s solar flood lights feature bright light-emitting diodes (LEDs) that cast intense light beams without heating up or drawing a lot of power.
 This is why LEDs are a perfect choice for providing intense security light.